Wilderness First Aid Training

 The course is for those who plan trips to remote areas far from "normal" EMS Services, providing hands-on skills practice for the remote site.

 Wilderness First Aid is required at each B.S.A high-adventure location.
-Check the specific locations for specific requirements and exceptions.
+Check the particular locations for specific requirements and exceptions.

-When: Saturday, May 10, 2025.
-Class will be held Saturday, May 10 from 8am-6pm.
+Date: Saturday, May 9, 2026.
+Class will be held Saturday, May 9 from 8am-6pm.
 A campsite will be reserved for Wilderness First Aid participants who wish to camp.
-Those who want to camp for the weekend may check-in Friday evening after 6pm.
+Those who want to camp for the weekend may check-in with the Campmaster in the Admin Building on Friday evening after 6pm.

 Requirements: Each participant must be a registered Scout or Scouter, be over the age of 14, and have a current AED/CPR certification.